DreymaR/BigBagKbdTrix/README.md

 - Anchor links on the same page only need "#anchor", not the page url.

-- Training page:
-	- Main headings: Tips, Training/Learning, Tools/Links.
-Reflected in more menu choices, for ease of navigation.
-	- Add a section on burst/raw training?
-Mention 15 s MT tests, and BurstType.
-Emphasize varied training.

 - Alt layout writeup!
 	- Make it the first section under Layers.
 Update other sections to be more layout inclusive.
 	- Move the links to Getreuer's and the AKL beginner's guides there from the links page, or keep both?